Santa's Apprentice

-Santa's Apprentice (original French title L'Apprenti Père Noel) is a 2010 animated Christmas film produced and animated by Gaumont-Alphanim (now Gaumont Animation).
-Avril Stark Entertainment and Cartoon Saloon provided additional animation for the film.
-It is based on the animated TV series SantApprentice.
+Santa's Apprentice (original French title L'Apprenti Père Noel) is a 2010 animated Christmas film produced by Gaumont-Alphanim and Flying Bark Productions in association with Avrill Stark Entertainment and Cartoon Saloon.
+The film is based on the animated TV series SantApprentice created by Jan Van Rijsselberge.

-A sequel, titled The Magic Snowflake, was released on 20 November 2013 in France.
+A stand-alone sequel, titled The Magic Snowflake, was released on 20 November 2013 in France.